-We provide free bereavement support groups for people who have lost their loved ones to cancer or Covid-19.
+We provide free bereavement support groups for people who have lost their loved ones to cancer (we are currently supporting Covid-19 loss too).
 The groups, which are run by our trained volunteers, create regular spaces for people to share stories and experiences with others who have experienced a similar kind of loss.

 We run online grief support groups so that you can access the support you need from the comfort of your home.